camio/trivially_relocate_primitives/trivially_relocate_primitives.typ

 == Will this undermine ARM64e security guarantees?

-Prior drafts of this proposal suggested implementations that indescriminately sign existing vtable pointers without apriori verifing their validity.
+Prior drafts of this proposal suggested implementations that indiscriminately sign existing vtable pointers without a priori verifying their validity.
 This resulted in a Return-Oriented Programming (ROP) Gadget exploitable by hackers using buffer overruns.